CSPI-QE/ocp-ci-docs/docs/Policy/Documentation/Scenario_Documentation_Policy.md

 - [Conclusion](#conclusion)

 ## Introduction
 Documenting our scenarios is an important part of the CSPI onboarding and maintenance process.
-Ensuring we have a comprehensive document for each scenario will help future current and future team members debug and maintain each scenario.
+Ensuring we have a comprehensive document for each scenario will help current and future team members debug and maintain each scenario.
 Please follow this documentation policy to write helpful documentation for each new scenario.

 ## How to Document a Scenario
 Each scenario written by CSPI within OpenShift CI should have a `README.md` file associated with it in the same folder as the scenario's configuration file.
 For example the MTR scenario's documentation can be found at `ci-operator/config/windup/windup_integration_test/README.md` along with the configuration YAML file.
 Documentation should be written in Markdown.
 If you are unfamiliar with Markdown, please use [this list of resources](Markdown_Resources.md) to familiarize yourself with it.